tjgore/tj-portfolio/content/articles/a-data-fetching-nextjs-site-built-with-tailwind.md

 ```
 This is just a basic start without any config to use it.

-To use tailwind, create a `public/static/tailwind.css` file which tells tailwind how to generate its css
+To use tailwind, create a `public/static/tailwind.css` file which tells tailwind how to generate its css.

 ```css
 /* public/static/tailwind.css */